merchise/xotl.tools/docs/source/history/_changes-2.1.2.rst

-- Correct `xotl.tools.infinity.Infinity`:class: so that it's hashable.
+- Correct `xotl.tools.infinity.Infinity`:obj: so that it's hashable.